agridvn/agrid-js/README.md

 <p align="center">
   <a href="#-quick-start">Quick Start</a> •
+  <a href="#-installation-guide">Installation Guide</a> •
   <a href="#-packages">Packages</a> •
-  <a href="#-features">Features</a> •
-  <a href="#-documentation">Documentation</a> •
+  <a href="#-usage-examples">Usage Examples</a> •
-  <a href="#-contributing">Contributing</a>
+  <a href="#-development">Development</a>
 </p>

 ---

 # Agrid JS

-**Agrid JS** is a comprehensive JavaScript SDK for product analytics, feature flags, session recording, and more.
-This monorepo contains multiple packages to integrate Agrid into your JavaScript applications across different platforms and frameworks.
+**Agrid JS** is a comprehensive JavaScript SDK for product analytics, feature flags, session recording, heatmaps, surveys, and more.
+This monorepo contains multiple packages to integrate Agrid across Browser, Node.js, React, React Native, Nuxt, and NextJS.

 ## 🚀 Quick Start